kontent-ai/sample-app-vue/README.md

 2. Clone the sample application repository.
 3. Navigate to the root folder of the application in the command line.
 4. Type `npm install` to install required npm packages.
-5. Type `npm run serve` to start a development server.
+5. Type `npm run dev` to start a development server.
-6. The application opens in your browser at <http://localhost:8080>.
+6. The application opens in your browser at <http://localhost:5173>.

 ### Data origin